bekk/bekk-christmas/post/css/dont-suffer-like-i-grid-safiety-first.md

 ![@supports - feature query](/assets/screen-shot-2019-12-07-at-14.36.57.png "@supports - feature query")

-This is because `@supports` is not supported in IE, thus it would not helpful to use the other way around. 🤷🏻
+This is because `@supports` is not supported in IE, thus it would not helpfull to use the other way around. 🤷🏻

 ## Have you tried not supporting IE?